-Hundreds of thousands of cars in the UK are currently E10 incompatible.
+Hundreds of thousands of cars in Great Britain are currently E10 incompatible.

-Analysis by the RAC Foundation suggests that if the biofuel element in petrol was raised from the current 5% to 10% then, as
+Analysis by the RAC Foundation suggests that if the biofuel element in petrol was raised from the current 5% to 10% th

 Latest data on ultra-low emission vehicles in the UK.